Octave Mirbeau

 Note

-I speak of course of the believing voter, the convinced voter, the philosophical voter who imagines, poor thing, that he is acting as a free citizen, demonstrating his sovereignty, expressing his opinions, imposing political programs and - admirable disconcerting lunacy - righting social wrongs.
+I speak of course of the believing voter, the convinced voter, the theoretical voter who imagines, poor thing, that he is acting as a free citizen, exercising his sovereignty, expressing his opinions, imposing political programs and - admirable disconcerting lunacy - righting social wrongs.
 I’m not talking about the voter who “knows the tune,” who takes the Mickey out of everything, who sees in the results of his “political sovereignty” nothing but a conservative joke o a liberal nonsense.
 For him the electoral sovereignty of the individual consists in filling his pockets by way of this charade known as Universal Suffrage.
 He’s looking after himself and doesn't give a damn about anyone else.
 He knows what he’s doing.
 But the others?

-What Baroque sentiment, what mysterious mesmeric suggestion does he obey, this thinking biped endowed with free will (at least this is what people say), proud of his “rights,” absolutely confident that he has done his duty by dropping some piece of paper inscribed with some name into some ballot box?...
+What baroque sentiment, what mysterious suggestion does he obey, this thinking biped endowed with free will (at least this is what people say), proud of his “rights,” absolutely confident that he has done his duty by dropping some piece of paper inscribed with some name, it doesn’t matter which, into some ballot box?...
 What can he possibly say to himself to justify or even explain such an extravagant act?
 What does he hope for?
-Because, finally, in order that he agree to surrender himself to these greedy bosses who will sponge off him and bludgeon him to a pulp, he must tell himself something and hope for something so extraordinary we can scarcely imagine.
-Somehow, by some potent cerebral lucubration, to him the idea of the Politician has come to stand for the idea of Science, of Justice, of Devotion, of Hard Work and Probity.
-In the very names of Obama, Biden, Pelosi, and, before them, Bush, Cheney, Rumsfeld, he must have discovered some special magic and seen, as if through a mirage, flowering and blooming in a garden some promise of future happiness and instant gratification.
+Because, finally, in order that he agree to surrender himself to these greedy bosses who will sponge off him and bludgeon him to a pulp, he must be telling himself something and hoping for something so extraordinary we can scarcely imagine.
+Somehow, by some potent cerebral lucubration, to him the idea of Member of Parliament has come to stand for the idea of Science, of Justice, of Devotion, of Hard Work and Probity.
+In the very names of current politicians and of those who preceded them, he must have discovered some special magic and seen, as if through a mirage, flowering and blooming in a garden some promise of future happiness and instant gratification.

 And that’s what’s really dreadful.